Four Freedoms (Rockwell): Composition

 Rockwell's summer was full of distractions.
 At one point a Manhattan gastroenterologist prescribed a surgery of uncertain nature, though it was not performed.
 He had commissions for other magazines and business complications regarding second reproduction rights.
 He also had his Boy Scout commitment.
 Under time constraints, Rockwell made every excuse to avoid all other distracting assignments.
 In October, The Post sent its art editor to Arlington to check on Rockwell's progress.
 At about the same time, despite its Graphics Division chief Francis Brennan's outrage, the OWI began showing signs of renewed interest.
 In fact, after Rockwell was chosen the entire OWI Writers' Division resigned.
 The press release associated with the resignation asserted that the OWI was dominated by "high-pressure promoters who prefer slick salesmanship to honest information.
 These promoters would treat as stupid and reluctant customers the men and women of the United States."
 There was further turmoil in the OWI from a faction supporting work by Ben Shahn; Shahn's work was not used in propaganda because it lacked general appeal.
 Several artists were commissioned to promote the war, including Jean Carlu, Gerard Hordyke, Hugo Ballin, and Walter Russell.
 Russell created a Four Freedoms Monument that was eventually dedicated at Madison Square Garden in New York City.

 The series took seven months to complete, and was finished by year-end.
 Supposedly, Rockwell lost 10 lbs from the assignment.
-As Rockwell was completing the series, he was motivated by news of Allied setbacks, a fact that gives the work a sense of urgency.
-Models included a Mrs. Harrington who became the devout old woman in Freedom of Worship and a man named Jim Martin who appears in each painting in the series (most prominently in Freedom from Fear).
+As Rockwell was completing the series, he was motivated by news of Allied setbacks, a fact that gave the work a sense of urgency.
+Models included a Mrs. Harrington, who became the devout old woman in Freedom of Worship, and a man named Jim Martin, who appears in each painting in the series (most prominently in Freedom from Fear).
 The intention was to remind America what they were fighting for: freedom of speech and worship, freedom from want and fear.
 All the paintings used a muted palette and are devoid of the vermilion Rockwell is known for.